aajjiitt/Bike_Sharing_Assignment/README.md

 ## Acknowledgements
--This research was supported by Educational organisation Upgrad and under the guidance of our mentor
+- This research was supported by Educational organisation Upgrad and under the guidance of our mentor
  who helped us learn and work towards the assignment.